Inclusive Learning

 To ensure comprehensive support for students with additional needs we work collaboratively with internal and external support structures including:

-• Student Support Services (SSS) including Behaviour Support Educator and Inclusive Educator
+- Student Support Services (SSS) including Behaviour Support Educator, Inclusive Educator, Psychology and Speech Pathology

 Middle School

-The Inclusive Learning team works with middle school students, providing 1 to 1 and group intervention, transition and curriculum support.
-Inclusive learning lead teachers work with house leaders, learning area leaders and teachers to identify and engage students in interventions to support their social/emotional learning and literacy and numeracy development.
+The Inclusive Learning team works with middle school students, providing 1 to 1, group intervention, transition and curriculum support.
+Inclusive learning staff work with house leaders, learning area leaders and teachers to identify and engage students in interventions to support their social/emotional learning, literacy, and numeracy development.
+Individualised goals are facilitated through the Learner Profile and One Plan process ensuring the team is able to best support students on their personal and academic journeys.

 Senior School

-The Inclusive Learning team works with senior school students and parents or guardians through the One Plan process to develop personalised pathway plans that support targeted course selection and post-school opportunities for employment and living.
-Lead teachers develop study skills and provide structured tutoring opportunities.
-Lead teachers work with leaders and class teachers to identify and implement curriculum adjustments and where required, the use of special provisions within SACE, or the implementation of Modified SACE.
+The Inclusive Learning team works with senior school students and parents or guardians through the Learner Profile and One Plan process to develop personalised pathway plans that support targeted outcomes of schooling.
+Staff support the development of study skills, provide structured tutoring opportunities, and investigate opportunities beyond secondary education.
+Inclusive Learning staff work with leaders and class teachers to identify and implement curriculum adjustments and where required, the use of special provisions within SACE, or the implementation of Modified SACE.
 The ongoing tracking and monitoring of progress ensures responsive support to ensure successful SACE completion.